Welcome to my digital garden.

 The Objective

-This time around, my objective is to simply have no set objective.
-Which is to say, I simply want to grow and expand this digital garden with all the ideas, philosophies, learnings, and reflections that bubble up in my brain.
+This time around, my objective is to simply grow and expand this digital garden with all the ideas, philosophies, learnings, and reflections that bubble up in my brain.
 There’s no narrow restrictions in scope, because there is no scope.
-No definite format, grammar rules, timelines or targets, and therefore anything goes.*
+No definite format, grammar rules, timelines or targets, and therefore anything goes.